Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your spinal cord runs from your brain down through your spine.
 Your brain sends messages out to your body through your spinal cord.
 These messages help you move your body parts, like when you pick up a cup or walk to the mailbox.
 As you go about daily tasks, messages travel from your arms, legs, and the rest of your body back to your brain through your spinal cord.

 A spinal cord injury can prevent your brain and body from communicating normally.
 If you've had a spinal cord injury, you may need surgery or other treatments to address the injury.
 Afterward, you may need to need to spend time in rehabilitation facility, or "rehab," as part of your recovery.

-The rehabilitation process may help you regain some functions that the injury took away.
+The rehab process may help you regain some functions that the injury took away.
 You may need to learn things such as how to control your body, take care of yourself, and use a wheelchair.
 The tasks you'll work on in rehab depend on the type of injury that occurred.

 After a spinal injury, you may be at risk for complications.
 Rehab may help prevent them.
 Possible complications include: